 - Use emoticons to add non-verbal clues that might exist in a verbal chat.

 - Avoid emoticons and abbreviations that the recipient might not understand.

-- Keep an eye out for the errors introduced by autocorrect.
+- Watch out for the errors introduced by autocorrect.

 Authored by Lenny Zeltser, who’s been writing as an information technology and security consultant, product manager, author and instructor for many years.
 Lenny also created a short writing course for cybersecurity professionals.